avigewirtz/avigewirtz.github.io-/gcc-build-process/example-single-file-program.md

 # Example: Single-file Program

-Let's walk through the four-stage process of building a program in practice.
-As an example, we'll use the `charcount` program shown below.
+Now that we have a high-level understanding of the four stage build process, let's walk through it using a real program as an example.
+Our example program will be the `charcount` program from lecture 3, whose source code is shown below.
 This program counts the number of characters input through stdin and outputs the count to stdout.

 Instead of using the all-in-one shortcut command to build it (I.e., `gcc217 charcount.c -o charcount`), which performs preprocessing, compilation, assembly, and linking, we'll run each stage individually, similar to how it happens under the hood.